exponea/exponea-android-sdk/README.md

 ## Exponea Android SDK

-This library allows you to interact from your application or game with the Exponea APP.
+This library allows you to interact from your application or game with the Exponea App.

 Exponea empowers B2C marketers to raise conversion rates, improve acquisition ROI, and maximize customer lifetime value.